-- (b) Requests for vacation shall not be unreasonably and/or arbitrarily withheld. - (c) Once the Employer has responded to a vacation request, no further changes will be allowed unless mutually agreed otherwise.

-No changes shall be allowed in the schedule except upon consent of the employees affected and the Employer.

-- (d) The number of staff allowed to be on vacation at the same time will be determined by the home.
-The number will not be unduly restrictive. - (e) Prior to leaving on vacation, an employee shall be notified of the date and time on which to report back for work following vacation if the posted work schedule does not cover the employee's vacation period if the information is known by the employer.
+- (b) It is understood and agreed that employee may utilize their seniority for vacation preference for a maximum of two (2) weeks' vacation in the period between June 15 and September 15.
+The Nursing Home may grant additional time provided such does not disrupt the efficient operation of the Home. - (c) The Employer may grant the utilization of single vacation days up to a maximum of five (5) provided they are requested in writing by the employee at least two (2) weeks in advance.

-- (f) Employees may request pursuant to Article 13.08 to have the weekend off prior to or following their vacation.
-The employer will endeavour to schedule such request subject to the following: - i) Where the weekend off is granted and the employee was otherwise scheduled to work on those days, such extra days will be deemed to be vacation days; - ii) The employee must have such vacation entitlement available; and, - iii) The weekend off being requested must be contiguous with (i.e., consecutive with) the employee's original vacation. - (g) Subject to operational requirements, the Employer will give consideration to an employee's request for vacation between the period December 15 and January 15, provided the employee will be fulfilling their commitment to work either Christmas or New Year's.
+- (d) Requests for vacation shall not be unreasonably and/or arbitrarily withheld. - (e) Employees may request pursuant to Article 13.06 to have the weekend off prior to or following their vacation.
+The employer will endeavour to schedule such request subject to the following: - i) Where the weekend off is granted and the employee was otherwise scheduled to work on those days, such extra days will be deemed to be vacation days; - ii) The employee must have such vacation entitlement available; and, - iii) The weekend off being requested must be contiguous with (i.e., consecutive with) the employee's original vacation. - (f) Prior to leaving on vacation, an employee shall be notified of the date and time on which to report back for work following vacation if the posted work schedule does not cover the employee's vacation period if the information is known by the employer. - 13.09 The vacation year for scheduling purposes shall be July 1 of one year to June 30 of the following year. - 13.10 Full-time employees may not waive a vacation and draw double pay. - 13.11 Unless otherwise requested at least four (4) weeks in advance of their vacation period, vacation pay shall be paid to all employees in advance of the commencement of their vacation.
+All normal deductions made from employees' pay shall be made from such vacation pay. - 13.12 (a) Vacations are not cumulative from year to year. - (b) Notwithstanding the above, the Employer may grant a special request from an employee to carryover a maximum of five (5) vacation days into the next year.

-Notwithstanding the above, employees may request vacation over Christmas and New Year's with the intent that they would get Christmas and New Year's off.
-Such request shall not be unreasonably denied.
-Preference will be given to more senior employees.
-Employees wishing such consideration shall make such request by October 1.

-- (h) Upon employee request, the employer will provide the employee with the number of vacation days remaining. - (i) Summer vacation is defined as the period between June 15th and September 15th of each year.

-13.09 Vacation Year

-The vacation year for scheduling purposes shall be May 1st to April 30th.

-13.10 Vacation Including Cut Off and Eligibility Date

-Full-time employees may not waive a vacation and draw double pay.

-13.11 Vacation in Advance

-The Employer may grant accumulated vacation entitlement in advance of the individual Home cut-off date provided that the employee has accumulated a minimum of eight (8) months towards their year's vacation entitlement and provided that their previous years vacation entitlement has already been taken if such entitlement exists.
-Such advanced vacation shall not conflict with any other employee's normal vacation period, which has not been taken.

-The advance vacation payment shall not exceed the vacation accrued to the pay period immediately preceding the commencement of the employee's vacation.

-The advance vacation payment shall be deducted from the employee's annual vacation which would be payable following the normal cut-off date or upon terminating.
-Any overpayment of advance vacation may be recovered by the Employer.

-13.12 Vacation Accumulation

-- (a) Vacations are not cumulative from year to year. - (b) Notwithstanding the above, the Employer may grant a special request from an employee to carryover a maximum of five (5) vacation days into the next year.
 The employee shall specify in their request to the Employer the purpose for which they are seeking the carryover. - (c) During the first year of employment, a full-time employee with at least six (6) months of service may be granted up to five (5) days' vacation in advance of their entitlement date if requested and at the Employer's discretion.

-Requests for carryover must be submitted prior to April 30th of the current vacation year.